-Using an acceptable quality appraisal instrument, such as the Critical Appraisal Skills Programme (CASP) Qualitative Checklist (Booth et al., 2018), the included studies' quality will be evaluated.
-Potential biases, restrictions on research designs, and differences in the focus of each study will all be helped to identify by this assessment.
+The quality of the included studies will be assessed using a suitable quality appraisal tool, such as the Critical Appraisal Skills Programme (CASP) Qualitative Checklist (Booth et al., 2018).
+This assessment will help identify potential biases, limitations of research designs, and variations in the focus of each study.